FastEval/FastEval/README.md

 ## Viewing the reports

 Go to https://tju01.github.io/oasst-openai-evals/ or open the `index.html` file in your browser.
-Click on the `Click here to show & edit report urls` button on the top.
+Use the `Click here to show & edit report urls` button on the top to show the URLs of the reports that are shown in the table.
 Enter the URL of the report you generated in the previous step (it needs to be accessible as an URL in some way).
+Click somewhere outside the textarea and the table should update with your newly added report.